MPAMlab/l1nker/readme.md

 ## Introduction

-L1nker is a lightweight web application that allows you to quickly create a personal link page, similar to Linktree or other profile-style landing pages.
+L1nker is a lightweight web application that allows you to quickly create a personal link page, similar to Link\*\*ee, Link\*\*re or other profile-style landing pages.
 It is designed to be easy to configure and deploy, making it ideal for showcasing your social media profiles, projects, or other important links.

 ## Features

 - **Customizable Links:** Add and customize links with text, URLs, background colors, and icons.
 - **Dynamic Data Loading:** Fetch page data (profile image, title, subtitle, links) from an API.
 - **Responsive Design:** Works well on various screen sizes.

+## To-do

+### before version 1.0

+- Rearrangeable list
+- User Management
+- Ability to use 2FA / SSO
+- Homepage for sp.srt.pub, 404 (http code) pages, redirectKey not in database will redirect to Homepage
+- More components: Artist page or card / Podcast page / Event page
+- More customization
+- Social buttons

+### version > 1.0 roadmap:

+- (probably 1.5 or not) Pre-release countdown
+- (probably 1.5) Video support(Thumbnail & Embed youtube or bilibili or nicovideo)
+- (probably 1.5) Custom background and gif support
+- (probably 2.0) Click statistic analyze & Export
+- (probably 2.0) Reward program & Coupon code
+- (probably 2.5) Workspace and Team support
+- (not planned) Merch embed
+- (not planned) Integration / API
+- (not planned) Ads
+- (not planned) Territory management
+- (not planned) Pop-up campaign

 ## Technologies Used